-Currently, four fixed-dose combinations of LABA and a LAMA are commercially available in Europe (Duaklir[®] Genuair[®] [aclidinium and formoterol] from Astra Zeneca, Anoro[®] Ellipta[®] [umeclidinium and vilanterol] from and spiologenetic and glycopyrronium] from and a spiologenetic and spieles and spiologenetic and spiologenetic and spieles and spiele mechanisms of action of LABA (formoterol fumarate) and a LAMA (tiotropium bromide) significantly improved bronchodilation in COPD subjects compared to the individual agents.
+Currently, four fixed-dose combinations of LABA and a LAMA are commercially available in Europe (Duaklir® Genuair® [aclidinium and formoterol] from Astra Zeneca, Anoro® Ellipta® [umeclidinium and vilanterol] , Ultibro® Breezhaler® [indacaterol and glycopyrronium] from and Spiolto Respimat® [tiotropium and olodaterol] from ...).
+Combivent® [salbutamol sulfate and ipratropium bromide] is a short-acting fixed dose combination of a SABA and short-acting muscarinic antagonist indicated for the treatment of COPD and is administered as two inhalations four times daily.
+Published studies (van Noord, 2005; van Noord, 2006; Vogelmeier, 2006) have shown that the complementary mechanisms of action of LABA (formoterol fumarate) and a LAMA (tiotropium bromide) significantly improved bronchodilation in COPD subjects compared to the individual agents.

 Pearl Therapeutics, Inc. (hereafter referred to as Pearl) is developing a combination product, Glycopyrronium and Formoterol Fumarate Inhalation Aerosol (PT003, hereafter referred to as GFF metered-dose inhaler [MDI]), as a maintenance bronchodilator treatment in subjects with COPD.
-In this study, GFF MDI 14.4/9.6 μ g contains 14.4 μ g of glycopyrronium and 9.6 μ g of formoterol fumarate.
+In this study, GFF MDI 14.4/9.6 μg contains 14.4 μg of glycopyrronium and 9.6 μg of formoterol fumarate.
 GFF MDI is administered twice daily (BID).
-The dose of glycopyrronium (14.4 μ g) in GFF MDI is equivalent to 18 μ g of glycopyrronium bromide).
+The dose of glycopyrronium (14.4 μg) in GFF MDI is equivalent to 18 μg of glycopyrrolate (glycopyrronium bromide).